 Once upon a business life I self-published a ‘book’ for the caravan market.
 Knowing little about these boxes on wheels and kidding myself the product was half-decent, I led a telesales department (me) and phoned UK caravan outlets in search of orders…

 Not knowing how to avoid crap meetings, a Bristol-based company took interest.
 Excited by the response from the other end of the line I immediately suggested getting together.
-The prospect was moved to the top of my sales planning chart.
+The prospect was catapulted to the top of my empty sales planning chart.

 Please note, I didn’t own a car back then, yet the opportunity to hire one, drive the 500+ mile return journey from York and ‘have a meeting’ (all in one day) felt like true entrepreneurial progress.
 Like my target, I had no idea how to avoid crap meetings and had no perspective on the reporting metrics which might justify my sales activity.